- ‘Scrooge sat down upon a form, and wept to see his poor forgotten self as he used to be‘ is a quotation from A Christmas Carol (Stave 2).

 - A Christmas Carol is a novella, or short story, written by Charles Dickens and first published in the Christmas of 1843.
 The allegorical tale tells the story of the transformation of the mean-spirited Ebenezer Scrooge through the visits of the spirit of his former business partner and three ghosts over the course of a Christmas Eve night.
 It remains a much-loved traditional Christmas tale.

-This quotation is a description of Ebenezer Scrooge, who sits and weeps are seeing visions of himself as a boy.
+This quotation is a description of Ebenezer Scrooge, who sits and weeps after seeing visions of himself as a boy.

-In Stave 2 of A Christmas Carol the Ghost of Christmas Past has taken Scrooge away from the city, to see recollections of his past.
-Scrooge see’s how he became alone and isolated in his youth, his girlfriend Belle rejecting him due to his pursuit of money over pleasure.
+In Stave 2 of A Christmas Carol, the Ghost of Christmas Past has taken Scrooge away from the city, to see recollections of his past.
+Scrooge sees how he became alone and isolated in his youth, his former fiancée Belle rejecting him due to his pursuit of money over pleasure.